 Hormonal acne is associated with the rise of testosterone.
 A high level of testosterone in the bloodstream can cause acne.
 Hormonal birth control is the most recommended way to reduce these types of acne.

 Testosterone takes part in balancing the hormones during the menstrual cycle by working alongside both progesterone and estrogen.
 Both the progesterone and estrogen hormone affects one’s mood and sometimes food cravings.
+Understanding the relationship between menopause and sugar cravings and finding effective ways to manage them is crucial for supporting your overall health and well-being during this transitional phase of life.
 One of the remedies to balance the moods is by use of testosterone therapy.

 Excess hair growth